An Excerpt from active measures: part ii

 “Before, they failed miserably.
 We’ve drilled for months to achieve that level of cohesion,” Ismail admitted frankly.
 “Brigadier General Nayouf applied the lessons from Homs and Idlib.
 The credit is his.”

-“Then we will toast him later,” Zolghadr nodded.
+“Then we must toast him later,” Zolghadr nodded.

-A line of SUVs and various technicals with heavy machine and anti-aircraft guns mounted to their beds pulled atop the hill and stopped at the observation post.
-At least two dozen militiamen poured from the convoy, all cheering and searching for their comrades in the crowd.
+A line of SUVs and technicals with heavy machine and anti-aircraft guns mounted to their beds pulled atop the hill.
+At least two dozen mujahideen poured from the convoy, all cheering and searching the crowd for their comrades.
 Taghavi saw the flags over the vehicles flapping in the breeze.
 Many bore an AK-47 superimposed over a globe and a map of Iraq against a green field with the Quranic verse, “And already had Allah given you victory at Badr.”
 Others featured variations of a raised fist clenched around a Kalashnikov punching forth from the silhouette of Iraq over different verses in Arabic calligraphy.
 Taghavi knew them well: “And strive in His cause as ye sought to strive.
 He has chosen you,” and, “They were youths who believed in their Lord,” or, “And those who strive for us—we will surely guide them to our ways.”
-Spread among them all was a yellow standard centered on a roundel carrying the red, white, and black stripes of the Iraqi flag and bearing the title, “al-Hashd ash-Shaabi,” or Popular Mobilization Forces (PMF), the umbrella under which that vast myriad of militias operated.
+Spread among them was a yellow standard centered on a roundel carrying the red, white, and black stripes of the Iraqi flag bearing the title, “al-Hashd ash-Shaabi,” or Popular Mobilization Forces (PMF), the umbrella under which that vast host of militias operated.

 Just then, a booming voice pierced the cheers and scattered rifle fire.
 “Mohandis!”

 Taghavi turned and saw a stout, middle-aged man walking toward him through the crowd, eyes hidden behind aviator Ray-Bans.
 The man had a round, hardened face and cropped gray beard and wore a khaki field shirt, cargo pants, baseball cap, and combat boots.
-It was Haider Mohammed Hatem, secretary-general of the Badr Organization, the PMF’s largest militia, backed by three of his senior brigade commanders and Hamid Malik al-Amerli, chief of staff of the PMF.
+It was Haider Mohammed Hatem, secretary-general of the Badr Organization, the PMF’s largest militia.
+He was flanked by three of his senior brigade commanders and Hamid Malik al-Amerli, chief of staff of the PMF.

 “Abu Mahdi al-Mohandis!” he called again, using the nom de guerre given to Taghavi long ago by Iraq’s Shia revolutionaries.